MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    - If you don't have one already, first create a [GitHub profile](https://github.com/join).
    - Then install the latest version of [Software Freedom Conservancy's Git client tools (Git Bash)](https://git-scm.com/download/)
    - Using Git Bash, download the sample(s) of interest:
-     - Use the following query to view the samples, which are stored in individual repositories: https://github.com/Azure-Samples?utf8=%E2%9C%93&q=MipSdk.
+     - Use the following query to view the repositories: https://github.com/Azure-Samples?utf8=%E2%9C%93&q=MipSdk.
-     - Use `git clone https://github.com/azure-samples/<repo-name>` to download each sample repo.
+     - Using Git Bash, use `git clone https://github.com/azure-samples/<repo-name>` to download each sample repository.

 4. Download SDK binaries

    - TBD: will also impact the include/lib path instructions in the App Initialization quickstart
    - TBD: Explain naming conventions and/or supported platforms, system requirements?
-   - Download .zip and copy to a local/project directory?
+   - TBD: Download .zip and copy to a local/project directory?
 If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins?
      - OR use NuGet packages from VS?

 5. Ensure "Developer Mode" is enabled on your workstation:
     - Click the Windows icon in the lower left.